LIS

 12VAC35-105-700.
 Written policies and procedures for crisis or emergency interventions; required elements.

-A. The provider shall implement written policies and procedures for prompt intervention in the event of a crisis or a behavioral, medical, or psychiatric emergency that may occur during screening and referral, at admission, or during the period of service provision.
+A. The provider shall implement written policies and procedures for prompt intervention in the event of a crisis, as defined in 12VAC35-105-20, or a behavioral, medical, or psychiatric emergency that may occur during screening and referral, at admission, or during the period of service provision.

 B. The policies and procedures shall include:

-1. A definition of what constitutes a crisis or behavioral, medical, or psychiatric emergency;
+1. A service-specific working definition of what constitutes a behavioral, medical, or psychiatric emergency;

 Statutory Authority